Ukraine urges halt to Russia's assault as Biden heads to Poland

 Western aid stops short of full boycott of Russian energy

-After announcing new military and humanitarian aid on Thursday in Brussels, Western leaders denounced Moscow's invasion as barbaric while the United States and Britain expanded sanctions on Russia to new targets.
+Western leaders denounced Moscow's invasion as barbaric and promised new military and humanitarian aid after Thursday's talks in Brussels, while the United States and Britain expanded sanctions to new targets.

+Japan followed suit on Friday, saying it would ratchet up its sanctions and strip Russia of most favoured nation trade status.
+Australia sanctioned Russian ally Belarusian President Alexander Lukashenko and members of his family, and 22 Russian individuals, who it called "propagandists and disinformation operatives."

 The Russian invasion, which President Vladimir Putin calls a "special operation", has killed thousands of people, sent 3.6 million abroad and driven more than half of Ukraine's children from their homes, according to the United Nations.